Peach Chutney (Make it in 30 Minutes)

 - Use golden raisins instead of dried cranberries.

-- Orange or lemon zest is a great flavor booster addition.
+- Add orange or lemon zest for a flavor boost.

 Step by step instructions